derbmane/prework-study-guide/README.md

 ## Description

 My motivation for creating this web page is to jump start my carrer as a software engineer.
-I built this project to better understand waht goes into craeting a website.
+I built this project to better understand what goes into creating a website.
 By creating this website i made a small study guide explaining some basic facts about Html Java Script CSS and Git.
 I've learned the baiscs of setting up a website and how to check for bugs.

 ## Table of Contents (Optional)